 Plays a bit like: Julian Brandt

-Wirtz can score from range - as seen with his halfway line goal - dribble past or through opponents with ease, and has a particular love for a nutmeg, as well as being a Brandt-esque passer, with the ability to thread through-balls behind defences whether positioned deeper in midfield, out on a wing or in a No.10 role.
+Like former Leverkusen star Brandt, the next Werkself wonderkid really can do it all.
+He can score from range - as seen with his halfway-line goal - dribble past or through opponents with ease, and he has a particular love for a nutmeg.
+He's also a Brandt-esque passer, with the ability to thread through balls behind defences whether positioned deeper in midfield, out on a wing or in a No.10 role.
 The attacking midfielder can take control of a game no matter which position he plays, capable of playing across the line behind a striker or even in a deep-lying playmaker role.

 Did you know?

-His oldest sister, Juliane, also plays professional football for Leverkusen having previously come through the ranks at Cologne.
-She has been playing in the Women's Bundesliga since 2018 when she made her debut at just 16 and has also represented Germany at youth level.
+His oldest sister Juliane also plays professional football for Leverkusen, having previously come through the ranks at Cologne.
+She has been playing in the Women's Bundesliga since 2018 when she made her debut at just 16, and has also represented Germany at youth level.

 What they're saying